 The Whispering Shadow is filled with exciting action and some great stunt work, and feels quite expansive despite its urban setting.
 The special effects are few and far between and the serial is much more interested in the mystery whodunnit plot than the sci-fi elements, which merely serve as a backdrop.
 The acting is adequate across the board, and even the less qualified actors get away with a bit of stiffness because of the neckbreak pace of the serial.
 The plot is whimsical and confusing, and it is hard to keep track of who has the jewels at which time, and who is actually in team with whom.
 But it is entertaining enough for such things to be forgiven.

-The cast includes Lloyd Whitlock from The Invisible Ray (1936, review), The Fighting Devil Dogs (1938), Mysterious Doctor Satan (1940), Bob Kortman (Island of Lost Souls) and Karl Dane from The Mysterious Island (1929, review).
+The cast includes Lloyd Whitlock from The Invisible Ray (1936, review), The Fighting Devil Dogs (1938, review), Mysterious Doctor Satan (1940), Bob Kortman (Island of Lost Souls) and Karl Dane from The Mysterious Island (1929, review).

 Along with The Voice from the Sky, The Whispering Shadow was the first sound serial to set out the often-copied (in films, but particularly in sci-fi serials) trope of a mysterious villain with a super-weapon wreaking havoc.
 In The Voice from the Sky (which I unfortunately haven’t found) the aim was to take over the world, when in The Whispering Shadow the villain’s aim is a lot more prosaic.
 But the rest of the plot is pretty much derived from earlier crime serials.
 It did, however, along with The Invisible Man (review) that came out later in 1933, set up the background for Universal’s much more sci-fi-influenced The Vanishing Shadow.
 And together with jungle fantasy serials, and the sci-fi The Phantom Empire (1935) it paved the way for the seminal sci-fi serial Flash Gordon in 1936 (review).
 And the rest, as they say, is history.